karthago2/the-missing-layers/README.md

 ## The problem

+*Three agents from three vendors analyze a patient's MRI and none of them can verify the others' trustworthiness, pay for the service, or prove their recommendation is safe.
+A2A lets them talk.
+Nothing lets them collaborate.*

 A2A solves how agents communicate.
 MCP solves how agents access tools.
 AP2 solves how agents move human money.
 But as agent ecosystems scale toward autonomous operation, five gaps remain:

 1. **Discovery**: agents need to find each other by capability, not by URL